Mikcl/ShapeBias/README.md

                         scales (list) for the 2D Gabor Wavelet: -s 2 2.5 -u U [U ...], --orientations U [U ...] orientations (list) for the 2D Gabor Wavelet: -u 1 2 3
-  --save                save the model and csv to google drive [only in
+  --save-model          save the model to google drive [only in collab] --save-csv            save the csv to google drive [only in collab]
-                        collab]
 ```

 ## Datasets